kevinding0218/InterviewDocuments/Q and A/System Design/Design Notification Service.md

 ```
 #### Non-functional
 - When we talk about non-functional requirements, we basically mean such system qualities as scalability, maintainability, testability and others.
-- As for non-functional requirements, we want our service to be scalable and support a big number of topics, publishers and subscribers;
+- Scalable: supports an arbitrarily large number of topics, publishers and subscribers
-- highly available and survive hardware failures and network partitions; fast, so that messages are delivered to subscribers as soon as possible;and durable, so that messages are not lost and delivered to each subscriber at least once.
+- Highly Available: survives hardware/network failures, no single point of failure
+- Highly Performant: keep end-to-end latency as low as possible
+- Durable: messages must not be lost, each subscriber must receive every message at least once
 ### High level architectureenter image description here```
 ```
 				Metadata Database